SciDAS/gpn-workshop/README.md

 Then, pull the data using the list of SRA IDs:

-`cat SraAccList.txt | xargs fasterq-dump --split-files --outdir=/workspace/gemmaker/input`
+`while read id; do prefetch "$id" && fasterq-dump "$id"/"$id".sra --split-files -O /workspace/gemmaker/input/ --force; done < /workspace/gemmaker/SRA_IDs.txt `

 ### 2c.
 Use a Multi-Container StatefulSet to Pull Files in Parallel(optional)